Advanced Narrative Practice Training

 8:15 AM - 11 AM

-What makes hope possible?
-When we revisit our favourite movies we find the hero at the centre of the action in seemingly impossible circumstances.
+David begins by asking Advanced Practice participants a rather simple but utterly complex question: What makes hope possible?
+As a background, he suggests that when we revisit our favourite movies we find often the hero at the centre of the action in seemingly impossible circumstances.
 Rather than minimizing risk, the writer and director usher the protagonist headlong into perilous settings and we, as an audience, eagerly follow.
-It is no different in real life.
+David argues how this is no different in real life.

-The dilemmas people face are daunting, setting the stage for rich story development and a question that intrigues—not, What’s to be done?” but rather, "Who might be counted on?”
-It is a focus on rich characterization rather than solutions that brings problems within reach.
+David's advanced narrative practice skills demonstrate how, when certain dilemmas people face appear daunting, they set the stage for rich story development and a question that intrigues—not, What is to be done?” but rather, "Who might be counted on?”
+His workshop demonstrates a relational practice focus on rich characterization and his original interviewing practice of darkening the landscape, rather than providing solutions of hope to bring problems within reach.

-David's new workshop ideas will focus on story development with a particular interest in rich characterization.
-With the use of recorded sessions, live interviews, narrative letters and discussion participants will gain an understanding of the potential for rich characterization to bring problems well within range.
+David's new workshop ideas demonstrate his focus on advanced narrative informed relational questioning practices, the theories behind and supporting the questions, and how to more fully enrich story development with a particular interest in rich characterization.
+With the use of recorded sessions, live interviews, narrative letters and discussion participants gain an understanding of the potential for rich characterization to bring problems well within range.

 Narrative Practices Working within Impoverished Communities